rossgk2/techblogs/A tour of PowerQuery's M language.md

 ![Image 20220421103907452](https://blogs.perficient.com/files/image-20220421103907452-1024x277.png)

-Interestingly enough, it is not actually necessary for a script to contain the keywords `let` and `inSo` *long as* the only content in the script evaluates to a value.
+Interestingly enough, it is not actually necessary for a script to contain the keywords `let` and `in` *so long as* the only content in the script evaluates to a value.
 For instance,

 ```
 x = 5